offering Programs that fit into every UNiversity course

 What are your plans next summer?
+What about between semesters this winter?
 How about an international program that supports you to volunteer in a new community, immerse yourself in a different culture and develop new skills?

 Lattitude offers challenging international experiences for students to learn and develop while making a positive difference to the lives of others.
 On this program, you will be placed in a school or a college to assist in the teaching of English for a period of six weeks.
 Your role will be to develop and implement a program of activities in English to enable students to broaden their English language skills, develop their confidence in spoken English and understand more about Western culture.
 Some activities will be in the classroom as part of the timetable and others will be extra-curricular.